 Global Health Initiative

-The Brown Residency International/Global Health Training Pathway (BRIGHT) began as an interest group in global health.
-Originally founded by 4 Med-Peds residents in 2009, the pathway has now expanded to include Emergency Medicine, Family Medicine, Internal Medicine, Med-Peds, Neurology, Pediatrics, Triple Board, and Ob/Gyn residents within the Brown University Graduate Medical Education programs.
-Through a collaborative, integrated approach, the program enhances resident exposure to the breadth of topics in global health, develops a community of global health scholars at Brown, and fosters mentoring relationships between residents and faculty.
+The Brown Residency International and Global Health Training Pathway (BRIGHT) began as an interest group in global health.
+Originally founded by 4 Med-Peds residents in 2009, the pathway has now expanded to include all residents and fellows with a Brown affiliation.
+Through a collaborative, integrated approach, the program enhances resident and fellow exposure to the breadth of topics in global health, develops a community of global health scholars at Brown, and fosters mentoring relationships between residents, fellows and faculty.

 The goals of the BRIGHT pathway include: